 4. Remove/Disavow the harmful links

 Once you have figured out the links that are playing the culprit, it’s time to get them removed.
-You will need to get in touch with the webmaster and notify them about the issue, requesting link removal.
+First, you will need to contact the webmaster and notify them about the issue, requesting link removal.

 There will be some links that you won’t be able to take down or remove.
 So, disavow them.
 Use the Google Disavow Tool to get rid of such links.
 You can upload and send a list of links directly to Google.
 However, be notified that this process will take some time, so stay patient.